MIS - Introduction

 It should be able to make forecasts and estimates, and generate advanced information, thus providing a competitive advantage.
 Decision makers can take actions on the basis of such predictions.

-It should create linkage between all sub-systems within the organization, so that the decision makers can take the right decision based on integrated view.
+It should create linkage between all sub-systems within the organization, so that the decision makers can take the right decision based on an integrated view.

 It should allow easy flow of information through various sub-systems, thus avoiding redundancy and duplicity of data.
 It should simplify the operations with as much practicability as possible.